valu-digital/wp-testing-tools/README.md

 ### `codeception.dist.yml`

 The Codeception config.
-If you added WP plugins in `composer.wp-install.json` you must add them to the `modules.config.WPLoader.plugins` and `modules.config.WPLoader.activatePlugins` sections to be activated during wpunit tests.
+You must configure your plugin entry point (among with the ones defined in `composer.wp-install.json`) to the `modules.config.WPLoader.plugins` and `modules.config.WPLoader.activatePlugins` sections to be activated during wpunit tests.